Robust Change Detection for Large-Scale Data Streams: Problem Formulation

-Suppose we are monitoring a sequence of high-dimension streaming data, $\{{\bf Y}_{n}\},$ over time step $n=1,2,\cdots,$ where the data might be corrupted with transient outliers.
-We want to raise an alarm as quickly as possible if there is a persistent distribution change on the data, but we prefer to take observations without any actions if there are no persistent distribution changes or if there are only transient outliers.
+Under the classical change-point detection model for monitoring multi-streams (e.g., \cite{xie:2013,chan:2015,fellouris2016second,liu:2017,zhang2018asymptotic}), one assumes that the data $X_{k,n}$'s are initially independent and identically distributed (i.i.d.) with probability density function (pdf) $f_0(x)$.
+At some unknown time $\nu \ge 1,$ an undesired event occurs, and change the distributions of $m$ out of $K$ data streams, i.e., the affected local streams $X_{k,n}$'s have another distribution $f_1(x)$ when $n \ge \nu.$ The objective is to raise an alarm as soon as possible once a change occurs.
+Here, we refer to this classical model as the idealized model.

-In this section, we will present the description of our proposed scheme, and then develop its asymptotic properties in next section, with the focus on the effect of the high-dimensionality in the context of change-point detection.
-At the high-level, our proposed scheme includes three components: (i) modeling extracted features, (ii) monitoring each local feature individually in parallel, and then (iii) combines local detection statistics together to make an online global-level decision.
-For the purpose of easy understanding, we split the presentation of our proposed scheme into three subsections, and each subsection focuses on each component of the proposed scheme.
+In this paper, we investigate the change-point detection problem under Tukey-Huber's gross error model.
+As mentioned in the introduction, we want to raise an alarm as quickly as possible if there is a persistent distribution change on the data, but we prefer to take observations without any actions if there are only transient outliers.
+Mathematically, we assume the distribution of data $X_{k,n}$ might be changed from $h_{0}$ to $h_{1}$ at some change time $\nu,$ the $h_0$ and $h_1$ are the Tukey-Huber's gross error model of the mixture densities